 - Body: our subjective conclusion of the cigar’s body on a scale of 1–5

-- Price: the median price (MSRP) across a cigar’s entire line is evaluated.
-Median prices that fall between $0 and $8.99 are considered affordable (one price symbol); prices ranging from $9 to $14.99 are considered average (two price symbols); cigars with prices $15 and above are considered expensive (three price symbols).
+- Price: the median price (MSRP) across a cigar’s entire line is evaluated and averaged to the nearest dollar.
+Median prices that fall between $0 and $8.99 are considered affordable (one price symbol); prices ranging from $9 to $14.99 are considered average (two price symbols); prices $15 and above are considered expensive (three price symbols).